Hello, LeeMoore here. I use my soothing voice and strong yet gentle presence to hold space — for workshops on consent,

 for transformative ritual

-and for seeding paradigm-shifting frameworks.
+and to seed paradigm-shifting frameworks.

 My Rabbinic smicha/rabbinic ordination is from Hebrew College (2010).
 Prior degrees include an MS in Environmental Policy and a BA in Religious Studies with concentrations in Buddhism and Ethnomusicology.
-I feel profound gratitude to my many teachers, especially formative ones with whom I've been blessed to learn and practice directly: Rav Ebn Leader, Thich Nhat Hanh, Marina Kronkvist, Dr. Betty Martin, Rabbi Elliot Ginsberg, Dr. Thomas Princen, Rabbi Shefa Gold, Shimon Lev Tahor, Munindra-ji, Rabbi Nechemia Polen, Dr. Carl Moore (and I’m sure I’m neglecting to mention some of the most important).
+I feel profound gratitude to my many teachers, especially formative ones with whom I've been blessed to learn and practice directly: Rav Ebn Leader, Thich Nhat Hanh, Marina Kronkvist, Dr. Betty Martin, Rabbi Elliot Ginsberg, Dr. Thomas Princen, Rabbi Shefa Gold, Shimon Lev Tahor, Rabbi Arthur Waskow, Munindra-ji, Rabbi Nechemia Polen, Dr. Carl Moore (and I’m sure I’m neglecting to mention some of the most important).

 With gratitude, as well, to that great trickster Maharaji who appears when least expected.